The Ultimate New Zealand Soccer Website | home

 The defeat was especially tough to take for Chelsea Elliott and Michaela Foster, who were on the beaten side in successive finals in the same year, having endured disappointment in Hamilton's loss in March.

-2023 saw the handle of the trophy in the post-match celebrations as Western Springs overcame Wellington 2-1, the winner scored by fifteen-year-old Ela Jerez, the youngest Cup Final goalscorer in the competition's history.
+2023 saw one of the handles come off the trophy in the post-match celebrations as Western Springs overcame Wellington 2-1, the winner scored by fifteen-year-old Ela Jerez, the youngest Cup Final goalscorer in the competition's history.